 Catholic Education in Australia

 Catholic schools are a vital part of Australia’s education landscape; from humble beginnings almost 200 years ago, Catholic schools have grown to become the nation’s largest provider of education outside government serving some 765,000 students and their families.
-You can find more facts and figures about the Australian Catholic Education system here.

 There are four houses at MacKillop which students are divided into.
 Points are awarded to the houses throughout the year at sporting carnivals, MacKillop Day activities and in general at discretion of principal for demonstration of the College’s values.